alexc-MSFT/agent-navigator/README.md

 ## 📖 Documentation

-- [Setup Guide](docs/setup.md) – How to configure and publish Agent Navigator
 - [Agent Instructions](docs/instructions.md) – Copy & paste these directly into your Copilot Studio agent
 - [Usage Guide](docs/usage.md) – Practical examples once the agent is live
 - [Customization](docs/customization.md) – Adapt Agent Navigator for your organisation